Decision readiness before execution debt

 Final call

-Transformation drift rarely appears all at once.
-It shows up through weak ownership, fragmented context, hidden dependencies, narrative-driven scope, and value leakage.
+Initiative drift rarely appears all at once.
+It shows up through weak assumptions, unclear ownership, fragmented context, hidden dependencies, narrative-driven scope, and value leakage.